vinctustech/oql/src/main/paradox/syntax.md

     - `restrict` contains one or two integers giving the offset and limit.
 If the offset is omitted, there is no offset.
 : ![query](.../oql-diagram/query.png)

-project
+*project*
-: The structure of the result be basically a sequence of expressions each with an implicit or explicit `label`: `attributeProject`.
+: The structure of the result be basically a sequence of expressions each with an implicit or explicit `label`, namely `attributeProject`.
 : ![project](.../oql-diagram/project.png)

-select
+*select*
 : The row selection condition must be a boolean valued expression.
 : ![select](.../oql-diagram/select.png)